-But be careful: Your own fresh-ground may be of a different density and you may need to adjust the liquid up or down, to achieve a result like you see in our videos for the whole grain breads.
+But be careful: Your own fresh-ground may be of a different density, moisture content, or bran content, and you may need to adjust the liquid up or down, to achieve a result like you see in our videos for the whole grain breads.
 If you want to use these great flours, be prepared to experiment.

 Why the wetter result, even though this flour’s a little denser?
 Makes sense to me–it’s more coarsely ground despite being denser, and those larger particles present less surface area for water to bind onto and absorb.
 Or something like that.
 Next book we should write “… if you turn this into chemistry, you may not have any fun.”
 And even though this dough was a little wetter, it held its shape nicely through a 90-minute counter-rest under plastic wrap, and slashed well with a bread knife (see our videos for more details on forming and slashing):

 The result was great: a superior whole grain crust and a terrific flavor:

 I’m going to post more about the dough that this flour made in the next 10 days, to see how well it stores compared to commercial whole wheat flour.